Majors and Careers for Those Who Want to Help the Earth

 Nonprofit sector

 For those who want to work in advocacy, the nonprofit sector is full of opportunities for employment.
 Major employers include the World Wildlife Fund, Nature Conservatory, Sierra Club, Greenpeace, and more.
-These nonprofits exist at international spheres as well as on smaller, local scales.
+These nonprofits exist in international spheres as well as on smaller, local scales.

 Following your passion for the environment allows you to explore many college majors and career paths in all employment sectors.
 Now that you have an idea of the possibilities and opportunities, you can explore how you would like to incorporate the environment into your future plans.
 Would you like to be in labs conducting research?
 Do you want to help write policy?
 Do you have a desire to help communities become more educated on the environment?
 Do you want to help corporations become more environmentally friendly?
 There are so many choices—and this is just a starting place.
 Knowing how you want to use your passion for the environment in your career is the next step to a brighter future.